Margot Zemach

 Margot Zemach (November 30, 1931 – May 21, 1989) was an American illustrator of more than forty children's books, some of which she also wrote.
 Many were adaptations of folk tales from around the world, especially Yiddish and other Eastern European stories.
 She and her husband Harvey Fischtrom, writing as Harve Zemach, collaborated on several picture books including Duffy and the Devil for which she won the 1974 Caldecott Medal.

 Life

 Margot Zemach was born in Los Angeles.
+Her mother was an actress and her step-father was a director, so she grew up surrounded by the theater.
 When she was growing up there during the Great Depression, she used drawing to make people laugh but she never had enough paper.
 She studied at the Los Angeles County Art Institute and, on a Fulbright Scholarship in 1955–1956, at the Academy of Fine Arts Vienna in Austria.

 In 1957, Zemach married Harvey Fischtrom (1933–1974).
 They had four daughters, including Kaethe Zemach who is another writer and illustrator of children's books.
 Margot Zemach died in Berkeley, California on May 21, 1989, of amyotrophic lateral sclerosis, or Lou Gehrig's disease.